 Sometimes we set goals that are too grand to accomplish in one big swoop.
 While having large dreams important, and a good step in goal setting, achieving a large dream takes time and effort.
-A great step in between is to create several smaller steps and break them into milestones that are achievable.
+A significant step in between is to create several smaller steps and break them into milestones that are achievable.
 These little successes help you create momentum to build greater success in the future.
-That allows us to also achieve more, experience the joy of those achievements, and use that joy as motivation to continue further.
+That allows us also to achieve more, experience the joy of those achievements, and use that joy as motivation to continue further.

 Joey is an account manager for a large computer firm.
 His goal is to is to hit a sales target at the beginning of every month.
-He has decided to reach a greater sales goal than he has ever accomplished.
+He has decided to reach a higher sales goal than he has ever accomplished.
 He has a positive attitude and is ready to take the steps towards achieving it.
-But within the first week he experiences a few setbacks, and by the second week he doesn’t even think about his goal at all, causing him to fall even further behind.
+But within the first week he experiences a few setbacks, and by the second week, he doesn’t even think about his goal at all, causing him to fall even further behind.

-Often we set goals that we THINK we need to set, but do not have the actual desire to achieve.
-We know that these goals have positive implications for our family, for our relationships, for our jobs, for our children or for our friends, so we choose them without thinking about our internal motivations.
+Often we set goals that we THINK we need to set but do not have the actual desire to achieve.
+We know that these goals have positive implications for our family, for our relationships, for our jobs, for our children or our friends, so we choose them without thinking about our internal motivations.

 Suddenly we don’t have a clearly defined “why.”
 And without that reason, it becomes easy to lose passion for your goal and decide it is no longer your priority.
-Ask yourself if you have ever reflected on the truest reason you have decided to achieve that goal.
+Ask yourself if you have ever reflected on the most genuine reason you have decided to achieve that goal.
 Most likely it doesn’t have as much passion as you wish it did.

 Your goals should not be some abstract thought that you forget when you run into some life distractions.
-Your goals should be in front of you, so that you can visually see what you want to accomplish and motivate yourself to take the steps to reach it.
+Your goals should be in front of you so that you can visually see what you want to accomplish and motivate yourself to take steps to reach it.
 You are not limited to keeping your goal written on a piece of paper.
 You can show your goal in terms of a photo of the place you would like to travel or keychain with the dog you hope to raise.
 As long as your goals are in front of you, you will be motivated to meet them.

 I had the privilege of being on a conference call with a woman that shared a story about her dad and his long battle with cancer.
 He was in his last days when he looked his daughter in the eyes and asked “Did I leave you with the right legacy behind?
 Did I remind you that you were loved and cared for?”

 The father’s goal in life was for his daughter to feel that love and affection.
-It was not about his own personal wants.
+It was not about his wants.
 It was about leaving behind a wonderful young lady that felt the love that he shared for her.

 When you set goals, make sure your goals are what is truly important to you.
-Sometimes we set goals for the wrong reasons and the pursuit of these goals will never carry a lasting legacy.
+Sometimes we set goals for the wrong reasons, and the pursuit of these goals will never carry a lasting legacy.
 Achievement doesn’t always bring exactly what we think it will.
-That is why we need to evaluate what is really important and make sure that our goals and our legacy are in alignment with each other.
+That is why we need to evaluate what is important and make sure that our goals and our legacy are in alignment with each other.

 These are the five keys to goal setting.
-If you follow these principles you will be far more likely to achieve success and abundance in life.
+If you follow these principles, you will be far more likely to achieve success and abundance in life.